JasselD/JasselNotes/COMP607/Cloud computing.md

 	- Examples: Gmail, Microsoft 365, Salesforce

 **Cloud Deployment Models
-- Definition: Where the cloud infrastructure is located and who controls it
+- Definition: Where the <mark style="background: #ABF7F7A6;">cloud infrastructure is located and who controls it</mark>
 - Types:
 	- Public cloud:
-		- Owned and operated by third-party cloud service providers, and the infrastructure is shared among multiple users
+		- <mark style="background: #ABF7F7A6;">Owned and operated by third-party cloud service providers</mark>, and the infrastructure is shared among multiple users
 		- Accessible over the internet and typically offers lower costs and scalability
 		- Examples: AWS, Google Cloud, Microsoft Azure
 	- Private cloud: